weareenvoy/backend-code-test/README.md

 - Store voting data in Firebase
 - Implement basic logging for all operations and errors

+### More on sharing
+Allow for sharing of a unique voting session. **This DOES NOT mean any kind of social media sharing**.
+It simple means generate and display shareable urls.

 ### More on logging
 The only requirement for logging: log all of the applications processes to a local file.